flux-framework/flux-python/LLNL.md

 And then ensure that your python of interest is active on the path, and you've created a virtual environment (that will have pip) that you can install to.
 Here is a very "hard coded" way to go about it.
 Most likely you would just add your Python of interest to your `PATH` but here we are targeting the binary directly.
-Also note that (sometimes) you can install a slight variation of version (e.g., here we are installing 0.48.0 to 0.49.0, and this is possible because the Flux Python interfaces didn't change.

 ```bash
 # Python 3.10